mit-submit/submit-users-guide/source/tutorials/tutorial_3.rst

 5. Using DockerHub to download and use an existing container
 6. Basic Singularity commands
 7. Converting your Docker/Pdoman container to a Singularity image

-8. How to use your container in your jobs
-9. CVMFS for singularity
+Note: unsure whether containers are the right option for you?
+See other options for how to install software and environments on `our docs <https://submit.mit.edu/submit-users-guide/program.html>`_.

 Podman
 ~~~~~~

-Note: unsure whether containers are the right option for you?
-See other options for how to install software and environments on `our docs <https://submit.mit.edu/submit-users-guide/program.html>`_.

 Basic Podman Commands
 .....................